 - Generalizability and degree of generality: Scientific hypotheses need to make statements beyond an individual case or a singular event.

 - Falsifiability: Scientific hypotheses must be disprovable (falsifiable) and must not be formulated in a universally valid way (tautologies).

 - Power of prediction: hypothesis must be in a state of predicting the future using the findings in the study.

 - Simple with no complexity.

-- Must be conceptually clear and free of ambiguity.
+- It must be conceptually clear and free of ambiguity.

 - Probabilistic hypotheses: They represent the most common hypotheses in psychological research.
 They deal with assumptions about probabilities that an event occurs under certain circumstances.
 They comprise statements about correlations and means that are characteristic for the totality of events.
 E.g., smoking is a risk factor for cardiovascular diseases.

 - Deterministic hypotheses: These hypotheses are not limited in space and time.
 They represent concrete factual statements.
-E.g., if I drop an item on earth, it will fall down.
+E.g., if I drop an item on earth, it will fall.

-- Difference hypotheses: They are tested by comparing frequencies or means and assert a difference between at least 2 populations with respect to 1 variable.
+- Difference hypotheses: They are tested by comparing frequencies or means and assert a difference between at least 2 populations and 1 variable.
 E.g., smokers have a higher risk of lung cancer than non-smokers.

 - Correlation hypotheses: They assert a correlation between at least 2 variables.
 E.g., nutrition is correlated with education.

 - Null hypothesis (H0) and the alternative hypothesis (H1): The alternative hypothesis is the 1 that a scientist would like to support.
 The opposing hypothesis, the null hypothesis, is formulated.
-Formulation of this null hypothesis represents the principle of falsification.
+The formulation of this null hypothesis represents the principle of falsification.

 Alpha error and beta error